tcltk/tcl/doc/markdown/namespace.md

 : Returns the simple name at the end of a qualified string.
 Qualifiers are namespace names separated by double colons (**::**).
 For the *string* **::foo::bar::x**, this command returns **x**, and for **::** it returns an empty string.
 This command is the complement of the **namespace qualifiers** command.
 It does not check whether the namespace names are, in fact, the names of currently defined namespaces.

 [namespace]{.cmd} [upvar]{.sub} [namespace]{.arg} [otherVar myVar]{.optdot}
 : This command arranges for zero or more local variables in the current procedure to refer to variables in *namespace*.
 The namespace name is resolved as described in section [Name resolution].
-The command **namespace upvar $ns a b** has the same behaviour as [upvar 0 ${ns}::a b][upvar], with the sole exception of the resolution rules used for qualified namespace or variable names. **namespace upvar** returns an empty string.
+The command `namespace upvar $ns a b` has the same behaviour as `upvar 0 ${ns}::a b`, with the sole exception of the resolution rules used for qualified namespace or variable names. **namespace upvar** returns an empty string.

 [namespace]{.cmd} [unknown]{.sub} [script]{.optarg}
 : Sets or returns the unknown command handler for the current namespace.
 The handler is invoked when a command called from within the namespace cannot be found in the current namespace, the namespace's path nor in the global namespace.
 The *script* argument, if given, should be a well formed list representing a command name and optional arguments.
 When the handler is invoked, the full invocation line will be appended to the script and the result evaluated in the context of the namespace.
 The default handler for all namespaces is **::unknown**.
 If no argument is given, it returns the handler for the current namespace.